 A final measure is the pseudo- R^2 .
 This measure denotes how well the X covariates explain the probability of participation in the treatment and control group.
 It would be expected that matching would eliminate any systematic differences in the distribution of the covariates between both the treatment and control groups and so the pseudo- R^2 should be relatively low (Caliendo & Kopeinig 2005).
 In all cases here, the pseudo- R^2 in the matched sample is zero.55 worker in a given year.
 The results are estimated using a probit model.
 The dependent variable used here is a displacement dummy taking on a value of 1 if the individual is displaced and 0 otherwise.
 The variables used to predict the probability of displacement are age, age squared, gender, nationality group, NACE Rev.2 group and enterprise size category group.
 The estimation results for the closure sample across the years 2005-2010 indicate that in the years 2005, and 2007-2009, being male was positively associated with displacement.
 Age is generally negatively associated with displacement.
-Turning to sector dummies, we see that in general, being in Nace groups 1-3 increases the probability of displacement relative to Nace group 4.
-Similarly for enterprise size we see that being in smaller firms increases the probability of displacement relative to those in the largest firm size category of 250+ employees.
-Finally, nationality dummies are generally negative, with many insignificant in earlier years indicating that being in these nationality groups may decrease the probability of displacement relative to the 'Rest of the world' group.
+Age is generally negatively associated with displacement.
+Turning to sector dummies,56 we see that in general, being in Nace groups 1-3 increases the probability of displacement relative to those in the largest firm size category of 250+ employees.
+Finally, nationality dummies58 are generally negative, with many insignificant in earlier years indicating that being in these nationality groups may decrease the probability of displacement relative to the 'Rest of the world' group.